cltl/multilingual-wiki-event-pipeline/README.md

 All extraction code can be found in the file `extract.py`.
 Steps 1, 2, and 3 are covered by the function `retrieve_incidents_per_type` which queries Wikidata, whereas the steps 4 and 5 are covered by the function `obtain_wiki_text_and_references` which queries Wikipedia.

-The final result is stored in a pickle file in the `bin/` folder.
+The final result is an incident collection for a set of languages and an incident type.
+This collection is stored in a pickle file in the `bin/` folder.

+The script `analyze.py` produces statistics of such incident collections.

 ### Helpful links

 * Wikipedia API documentation: https://wikipedia.readthedocs.io/en/latest/code.html

-### Findings/notes
+### Statistics

 #### Stats on Dutch articles